WSGS Publishes Field Guide to Some of the World's Best Ancient Stromatolites

 Platte and Bear River Groundwater Resources Boosted Above Average Snowpack

 April 23 - New reports by the Wyoming State Geological Survey (WSGS) on the groundwater resources of the Platte and Bear River basins show that the amount and quality of water in each basin varies considerably.
-What is certain among water scientists, however, is that snowpack plays a key role in the natural variability of Wyoming’s groundwater resources.
+What is certain among water scientists, however, is that snowpack plays a key role in Wyoming’s groundwater resources.

 Earthquake Felt in Yellowstone National Park